razoumov/publish/chapel.md

 code:

 ~~~
+use Memory;
 writeln("there are ", numLocales, " locales");
-for loc in Locales do   // this is still a serial program; Locales array contains an entry for each locale
+for loc in Locales do   // this is still a serial program; Locales array
+                        // contains an entry for each locale
   on loc {   // simply move the lines inside to locale loc
     writeln("locale #", here.id, "...");
     writeln("  ...is named: ", here.name);